The training, gear, and logistics you’ll need for your trip to Kilimanjaro

 Picking the Right Route (Routes)

-While there are plenty of technical ascents, there are three main routes to the summit.
+While there are plenty of technical ascents, there are four main routes to the summit.
 Not sure what route is the right one for you?
 We’ve compiled the pros and cons of each popular route up Kilimanjaro.

 Miles: 48.2 round trip